 Dwell Time is the total time a user spends with the augmented reality enabled content.
 The time calculation starts from when the user clicks on a link or scans a code to get routed to the digital content.
 The calculation stops when the user completely exits the webpage that hosts the AR content or returns to the source of the AR content link.
 The time that a user spends viewing and interacting with the content, following through to the company website, and how much time they spend there tells a complete story about how relevant and engaging the content really is to the the consumer.
 High dwell times = highly engaged consumers.

 This kind of advanced analytics technology is exactly what marketers want to see.
 The ability to accurately track, analyze and react to campaign performance has always been important in traditional marketing, so Augmented Reality analytics should be no different.
-In a time where brands are looking to drive real business results, rather than just using AR as a gimmick, companies like Aircards are pushing the boundaries on what's possible.
+In a time where brands are looking to drive real business results, rather than just using AR as a gimmick, companies like Metalitix are pushing the boundaries on what's possible.
+You can learn more about their metaverse analytics product on their website https://metalitix.com

 One of the biggest benefits of Augmented Reality marketing is the ability to track and analyse campaigns.
 AR analytics provide immediate feedback, as opposed to vague, quarterly reports from traditional print marketing.
 Not only can you see how successful your campaign was, but you can also learn how to improve upon it in the next one.